awsdocs/aws-kms-developer-guide/doc_source/key-policy-upgrading.md

 You can use the AWS Management Console to learn whether a newer version of the default key policy is available\.

-**Note**
-AWS KMS recently introduced a new console that makes it easier for you to organize and manage your KMS resources\.
-We encourage you to try it at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
-Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.
-The original console will remain available for a brief period to give you time to familiarize yourself with the new one\.
-To use the original console, go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

-### To find a newer version of the default key policy \(new console\)<a name="new-version-kms-console"></a>

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

 1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.